MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-connect-tools.md

 <code> powerbi://api.powerbi.com/v1.0/<b>myorg</b>/Sales Workspace</code>.

-When B2B\guest users users access workspace in a different tenantnt, the resource tenant name must be specified.
+When B2B\guest users access workspace in a different tenantnt, that tenant name must be specified in the data source URL.
 For example, when a contoso.com user is invited to fabrikam.com tenant and granted permission to "Sales Workspace", they must use below URL to connect:

 <code> powerbi://api.powerbi.com/v1.0/<b>fabrikam.com</b>/Sales Workspace</code>.